shrikumaran/Precision-Agriculture-Bot/README.md

 We built a four wheel drive robot with a camera places in the side to identify crops and weeds as it moves along the rows of crops.

-Till now we have built our detection model and prilimnary control for our robot, need to integrate both parts.
+Till now we have built our detection model and preliminary control for our robot, need to integrate both parts.

 Faster RCNN model output:<br>